vymvn/RustBucket/README.md

 This will connect to the default server on localhost:6666.
 You can change the connection details with command line flags.
 Run `./rb_client --help` for more details.

+# TODO

+- Cleaner state management (and cleaner code in general).
+- Implement actual commands to do stuff instead of just powershell commands.
+- Nicer cli experience (tab completion, syntax highlighting, etc).
+- A DB to save server state.
+- Config file for server.
+- Operator profiles and a command to generate them.
+- Make server send the generated payload to the client (currently it just stays on the server).